Arm-Locking Frequency Noise Suppression for Astronomical Middle-Frequency Interferometric Gravitational Wave Observatory: Doppler Frequency Pulling

+For AMIGO and AMIGO-5, the results of the early-time Doppler frequency pulling are plotted in Figs.~\ref{fig:FrequencyPulling1AMIGO} and \ref{fig:FrequencyPulling1AMIGO-5}.
+There is no fundamental difference between the early-time and the late-time Doppler frequency pulling.
+In this paper, we select several representative periods at different stages of the orbits for AMIGO and AMIGO-5 to demonstrate the universality of the Doppler frequency-pulling mechanism.
+We can repeat the same steps and analyze the frequency pulling for later-time Doppler noises, and the results are shown in Figs.~\ref{fig:DopplerNoise2}$\, - \,$\ref{fig:FrequencyPulling3AMIGO-5}.

 We see that the transient times for AMIGO and AMIGO-5 are both roughly $\sim$ 1.0 day, and the maximal magnitude ranges from $0.1$ Hz to $10^7$ Hz, depending on the stages of the Doppler velocities.
-After the transient time, the pulling will reach a steady state limited to $\pm$ 0.001 Hz.
-Hence, the arm locking technique can efficiently reduce noise caused by the Doppler frequency pulling within a relatively short period of time.
+The jumps in the figures of Doppler frequency pulling (Figs.~\ref{fig:FrequencyPulling1AMIGO}, \ref{fig:FrequencyPulling1AMIGO-5}, \ref{fig:FrequencyPulling2AMIGO}, \ref{fig:FrequencyPulling2AMIGO-5}, \ref{fig:FrequencyPulling3AMIGO}, \ref{fig:FrequencyPulling3AMIGO-5}) indicate the largest mismatch between the genuine and the approximated Doppler frequency noises, when the arm locking is turned on.
+In fact, we computed the Doppler frequency pulling numerically in the time domain using \eqref{eq:DopplerFrequencyPulling} for much longer time ($\sim 100$ days), but the maximal discrepancy always happens within 1.0 day.
+Hence, we conclude that after this transient time ($\sim 1.0$ day), the pulling will reach a steady state limited to $\pm$ 0.001 Hz.
+Hence, the arm locking technique can efficiently reduce the discrepancy between the genuine Doppler frequency noise and the noise model within a relatively short period of time, and the Doppler frequency noise model is trustworthy after 1.0 day.